ea7klk/bm-lastheard-node/README.md

 It connect to the BM Lastheard websocket.
 It gets all the data, ignores non-group calls and calls shorter than 5 seconds.
 It inserts this data into an SQLITE database.
-I am also providing some simple web pages rto display some of the data
+I am also providing some simple web pages to display some of the data

 ## Prerequisites
 - Docker